lsst-ts/observatory-ops-docs/Daytime-Operations/Auxiliary-Telescope/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-Procedures are divided into evening calibration and daytime checkout:
+Procedures included here are those that might take place before sunset, e.g. evening calibration, daytime checkout, e-stop engage/release and venting.

 .. _Obs-Ops-Daytime-Operations-Auxiliary-Telescope-Daytime-Calibrations: